Business Models

 Business Models for Startups

 To formulate and achieve a fully blown Business Model is a complex, cumbersome, and time consuming tasks.
-For that reason, it is important for a Startup to focus on the most relevant components of a business model, which are the components that are in direct connection with the customer.
+For that reason, it is important for a Startup to focus on the most relevant components of a business model, which are the components that are in direct connection with the customer (displayed with light blue background in the picture).
 This is first of all the core product that must generate customer benefit.

-The further essential components for startups are the definition of the customer segments and the markets in which to target these customer segments, the branding and marketing approach to reach the customers and for revenue generation the channels to be used and the corresponding pricing of the product.
+The further essential components for startups are the definition of the customer segments and the markets in which to target these customer segments, the branding and marketing approach to reach the customers and for revenue generation the channels to be used.

 What are Digital Business Models?